 What a blessing to share the good news of the Gospel with friends, family, and neighbors!

 We had a great Holy Week and Easter celebration.
-We celebrated the Easter Eve Jazz Vigil in person.
-Easter was a grand celebration with the 1st Easter Festival with over 450 people.
-Easter Sunday was beautiful, with a full house since 2019.
+We celebrated the Easter Eve Jazz Vigil.
+Easter Sunday was beautiful, with a full house.

 As Pastor, I have guided the Worship Committee through Worship design and planning.
+We incorporated the choir in the worship planning and had meetings to review the worship hymns and songs.
 In addition, I served in Worship Services by leading, preaching, and officiating Holy Communion in the morning service and Casa de Esperanza.
-I officiated a wedding this year and multiple funeral services and graveside services.
+I officiated a wedding this year, multiple funeral and graveside services, and baptisms.

 New Disciples